dream-num/univer/docs/architecture.md

 ## Univer Architecture Introduction

 Univer is a web-based office collaboration and data processing SDK, mainly in the form of Office products (sheet / doc / slide).
 Univer organizes code in a plugin-based manner, allowing users to choose plugins according to their actual needs to form a Univer application.
 For example, users can add capabilities such as collaborative editing, macro recording, and AI-generated scripting languages to traditional spreadsheets in a plugin-based manner.
-Users can also embed Univer applications into their own applications, and integrate the capabilities of Univer and their own applications through plugin development.
+Users can also embed Univer applications into their own applications, and integrate the capabilities of Univer and their own applications through plugins.
+And, with the help of Univer's official database connectors, user can load and process data in Univer, leveraging Univer's plugin ecosystem.

 ## Core Requirements for Univer Architecture Design